Gcloud::Bigquery::LoadJob

 the number of bad records exceeds this value, an error is returned.
 The

-, which requires that all records be valid.
+default value is 0, which requires that all records be valid.

 output_bytes()